filiparag/wikiman/README.md

 Currently available optional sources are:

 - ArchWiki (`arch`)
+- DevDocs (`devdocs`)
+- FreeBSD Documentation (`fbsd`)
 - Gentoo Wiki (`gentoo`)
-- FreeBSD Documentation (`fbsd`)
 - TLDR Pages (`tldr`)

 Due to their large size, wikis don't come bundled with Wikiman.
 If you want to use them, you can download their latest snapshots using following commands.

 ```bash
 # Download latest Makefile